BeckSM64/Minimal-Middleware/README.md

 # Minimal Middleware (MMW)

-MMW is a lightweight, broker-based publish/subscribe middleware implemented in modern C++.
+MMW is a lightweight, broker-based publish/subscribe middleware implemented in C++.
-It allows applications to easily exchange messages across processes or systems using simple network sockets and JSON serialization.
+It allows applications to easily exchange messages across processes or systems using simple network sockets and JSON or binary serialization.

 # ✨ Features

 - C++11+ compatible
-- Header-only serialization using nlohmann::json
+- Configurable serialization usign nlohmann::json or cereal
 - Cross-platform TCP communication
 - spdlog-based logging
 - Simple interface for publishers and subscribers
-- Extensible message format (supports future typed messages)
+- Extensible message format

 # 📦 Building
 ## Requirements